fluentverification/stamina-prism/README.md

 Easy Way
 1. An install script is provided and can be used to run all the commands below
 2. perl install.pl
-3. This will install prism and stamina into the CWD of the script
+3. This will install PRISM and STAMINA into the CWD of the script

 Harder Way
 1. Download a copy of PRISM from GitHub and build it